Zebec Card

 Mobile Wallet Support Apple Pay, Google Pay

-Merchant Acceptance 90+ million merchants worldwide (standard Mastercard acceptance)
+Merchant Acceptance 60+ million merchants in 210 countries/territories (Mastercard acceptance)

 Zebec Card is a crypto-funded prepaid debit card program designed to bridge digital assets with traditional spending.
 The cards allow users to spend cryptocurrency as fiat at millions of merchants worldwide without manual conversions.

 The program offers three distinct tiers (Silver, Carbon, and Black), each with different features and limits.
-All cards are issued on the Mastercard network, ensuring global acceptance at over 90 million merchants where Mastercard is accepted.
+All cards are issued on the Mastercard network, ensuring global acceptance at over 60 million merchants across 210 countries and territories where Mastercard is accepted.

 A key distinguishing feature of Zebec Card is its non-custodial approach, where users retain control of their crypto funds until the moment of spending.
 This differs from many competing crypto cards that require users to deposit funds into custodial accounts.